home-assistant/home-assistant.io/source/_integrations/knx.markdown

   type: string
   default: None
 device_class:
-  description: Sets the [class of the device](/integrations/sensor/), changing the device state and icon that is displayed on the frontend.
+  description: Overrides the [class of the device](/integrations/sensor/), changing the device state and icon that is displayed on the frontend.
   required: false
   type: string
 {% endconfiguration %}